May 21st

 Let me say this about that.

 If you are anything like me, you have been captivated by the accomplishments of America’s latest space exploration program and the landing of the space ship ‘Curiosity’ on the surface of Mars.
-As a younger man, I worked on the Apollo moon landing program so it should be no surprise that am a big supporter of America’s space program.
+As a younger man, I worked on the Apollo moon landing program so it should be no surprise that I am a big supporter of America’s space program.

 Unless you are a ‘techie’, you probably have no idea how difficult it is to fly a spacecraft 350 million miles and land it safely on the surface of another planet – within the desired target the size of a basketball court.
 And, oh, by the way, Mars isn’t exactly a stationary target.
 It spins on it’s axis, just like Earth.
 Plus, it’s orbit around the Sun isn’t circular – it’s elliptical.
 At different times of the year, the orbit of Mars around the Sun – and thus it’s relative position to Earth – varies by some 15,500,000 miles.

 Yet the geeks at the Jet Propulsion Lab in California landed this mobile laboratory – the size of a P.T.
 Cruiser - on the surface of Mars, and within a few meters of it’s target.
-Now get this – it landed within 60 seconds of it’s programed flight time, after a flight of 8 1/2 months!!!
+Now get this – it landed within 60 seconds of it’s programmed flight time, after a flight of 8 1/2 months!!!
 Try to shoot an arrow from New York and hit an apple on someone’s head in Honolulu, while they are riding in a open convertible, and you get an idea of the precision required by the flight of Curiosity.

 Why then, I must ask, with all this skill, is the Obama administration shutting down America’s space program?
 Perhaps a better question might be: “Why was the Curiosity program funded in the first place?”
 Relax dear readers for I have discovered the answer.
 Indeed, it is a true epiphany.
 (We geniuses have them from time to time).

 The Curiosity program is not about the exploration of space at all.
-It is about America’s war on terror!!
-And, I have proof.
+It is about… (more…)

 Share